Overview and Description

-The team approach has been a hallmark of rehabilitation since the creation of rehabilitation professionals prior to and during World War I and was further advanced with the inception of formalized comprehensive rehabilitation associated with World War II.1 Now comprehensive care teams and the coordination and communication they foster are being promoted as a necessity for quality healthcare.
-Comprehensive rehabilitation requires the participation of multiple healthcare providers, each with unique skills and training, to optimize function and improve the quality of life for people with temporary or permanent disability.
+The team approach has been a hallmark of rehabilitation since the creation of rehabilitation professionals prior to World War I, and was further advanced with the inception of formalized comprehensive rehabilitation associated with World War II.1 Now, comprehensive care teams and the coordination and communication they foster are being promoted as a necessity for quality healthcare.
+Comprehensive rehabilitation requires the collaboration of multiple healthcare providers, each with unique skills and training, to optimize function and improve the quality of life for people with temporary or permanent disability.

-While most emphasis is placed on professionals within the team, patients and their families are also members of the team and must participate in team decision making related to goals and discharge planning.
+Patients and their families are integral members of the team and must participate in team decision making related to goals and discharge planning.
 This is vital to the success of the rehabilitation program.

 Underlying Management Principles